Annual events of Japan

 It is a day to honor the aged, celebrate their long life, pray for their good health in the future.

-On around September 23th, the day and night have the same length.
+On around September 23th, the lengths of day and night are equal.

-Like Vernal Equinox Day in spring, this day is still a national holiday.
+Like Vernal Equinox Day in spring, this day is a national holiday.

 In a week around this day, people visit their ancestral graves and make offerings of flowers and incense.